hj-n/zadu/README.md

 ### Optimizing the Execution

 ZADU automatically optimizes the execution of multiple distortion measures.
-It minimizes the computational overhead associated with preprocessing stages such as pairwise distance calculation, pointwise distance ranking determination, and k-nearest neighbor identification.
+Its explicit metric registry shares pairwise distances, rankings, and nearest-neighbor indices while retaining the largest requested `k`, so mixed-`k` specifications remain equivalent to direct metric calls.
+Exact distance and ranking metrics still require O(n²) memory. `ZADU(...).estimated_cache_bytes` exposes the persistent-cache estimate; pass `max_memory_bytes=` to fail before allocation, or use a representative sample when the full pairwise matrix would exceed available memory.

+For spherical coordinates, pass `geodesic=True` to `ZADU`.
+In that mode `orig[:, 0]` is longitude, `orig[:, 1]` is latitude, and both must be expressed in radians.
+Geodesic distance is used only for the registered original space; embedded-space distances remain Euclidean.

 ### Computing Pointwise Local Distortions